A Unified Perspective on the Dynamics of Deep Transformers: Introduction

 \

-\paragraph{Variants of self-attention} The most wide-spread version of self-attention is the one introduced in \cite{vaswani2017attention}, which we call Softmax self-attention, but several variants have been proposed over the years to improve specific behaviors of self-attention, such as its robustness \cite{kim2021lipschitz, sander2022sinkformers} or its computational complexity \cite{katharopoulos2020transformers, wortsman2023replacing, ramapuram2024theory}.
-We adapt our analysis to each of the following variants, that we present in more detail in Section \ref{sec:att_variants}: L2 self-attention \cite{kim2021lipschitz}, Sinkhorn self-attention \cite{sander2022sinkformers}, self-attention without Softmax \cite{schlag2021linear}, ReLU \cite{wortsman2023replacing} and Sigmoid \cite{ramapuram2024theory} self-attention.
+\paragraph{Variants of self-attention} The most widespread version of self-attention is the one introduced in \cite{vaswani2017attention}, which we call Softmax self-attention, but several variants have been proposed over the years to improve specific behaviors of self-attention, such as its regularity \cite{kim2021lipschitz, sander2022sinkformers} or its computational complexity \cite{katharopoulos2020transformers, wortsman2023replacing, ramapuram2024theory}.
+We adapt our analysis to each of the following variants, which we present in more detail in Section \ref{sec:att_variants}: $\ell^2$ self-attention \cite{kim2021lipschitz}, self-attention without Softmax \cite{schlag2021linear}, ReLU \cite{wortsman2023replacing}, Sigmoid \cite{ramapuram2024theory} self-attention and Sinkhorn self-attention \cite{sander2022sinkformers}.
+Sinkhorn attention can be interpreted as a way to restore a Wasserstein gradient flow structure through symmetrization—in a related spirit, \cite{agarwal2024iterated} exploits this observation in the opposite direction, viewing Transformers with a finite number of layers as a novel discretization of Wasserstein gradient flows and studying the convergence properties of the resulting scheme.
 Finally, several self-attention blocks are typically linearly combined to obtain multi-head attention, and possibly masked in Transformer decoders \cite{vaswani2017attention}—we include these two cases in our analysis, building on the framework introduced in \cite{castin2024smooth} for masked self-attention.

 \